denysdovhan/smart-home/docs/home-assistant/dashboards.md

 ## Cameras

-This dashboard let me watch the live streams from Kyiv (where I live) and from Chernivtsi (where I've grown up).
-Unfortunately, there are very small number publicly accessible live cameras in Kyiv.
-Most of them are unstable and with very poor quality.
+This dashboard lets me watch the live streams from Kyiv (where I live) and from Chernivtsi (where I've grown up).
+Unfortunately, there is a very small number of publicly accessible live cameras in Kyiv.
+Most of them are unstable and have very poor quality.

 ![Cameras](https://user-images.githubusercontent.com/3459374/109427043-3b154780-79f9-11eb-9cc8-43f0647c753c.png)

 ## System

-This dashboard let me overview the state of my smart home SystemHealthRegistration
+This dashboard lets me overview the state of my smart home SystemHealthRegistration

-- **Internet and System** section displays the Internet speed, ping and connected devices.
+- **Internet and System** section displays the Internet speed, ping, and connected devices.
 Below there are a group of sensor for CPU, RAM, Swap and Disk usage of my Raspberry Pi.
-- **Adguard Home** let me monitor and control the DNS ad blocking rates.
+- **Adguard Home** let me monitor and control the DNS ad-blocking rates.
-- **Zigbee Bridge** allows to toggle pairing mode.
+- **Zigbee Bridge** allows toggling pairing mode.

 ![System](https://user-images.githubusercontent.com/3459374/109427040-381a5700-79f9-11eb-9dfa-f7e2d24f7981.png)